 A couple of ideas I found online that I will definitely use are …

-1. Don’t worry if the child hasn’t memorized everything yet.
-Start a game and at each turn show the possible moves and let the child decide where to move.
+orry if the child hasn’t memorized everything yet.
+Start a game and at each turn show the possible moves and let the child decide where to move.2.
+Switch sides in the middle of the game because it is frustrating if you never win.

 Do you have any strategies on teaching beginners chess?
 If so, please share!